exogen/turbo-colormap/README.md

 is the `interpolateNormalizedToTurbo` function, which creates a new array each time since it interpolates between Turbo colors.

+> [!CAUTION]
-It is important you don’t mutate the returned RGB values without copying them into your own array first.
+> It is important you don’t mutate the returned RGB values without copying them
+> into your own array first.

 Any RGB triplet parameters accepted by the functions in this library need only to be array-like.
 This reduces the need for copying, because you can supply